Revolutionizing Early Communications

 Transforming Critical Communications and Information Technology Today

-During its 117-year history, Harris has transformed communications and information technology - from the early printing press, to the Space Age, and to today's fast-paced digital age.
-Since its beginnings, it has focused on providing innovative, reliable solutions that deliver critical information at the right place, at the right time, and on the right device.
+During its 120-year history, Harris has transformed communications and information technology - from the early printing press, to the Space Age, and to today's fast-paced digital age.
+Since its beginnings, it has focused on providing innovative, reliable solutions that connect, inform and protect the world.

-Today, Harris is one of the only companies focused exclusively on developing the most trusted voice, data and video networks - networks that touch millions of lives every day.
-Harris solutions are taking network reliability and security to an entirely new level and are solving the toughest technology challenges faced by businesses and governments around the world.
+Today, Harris is one of the only companies focused exclusively on developing the most trusted solutions that solve the toughest technology challenges faced by businesses and governments around the world.

-Every day, the company's employees serve customers around the world, in markets where trusted network solutions are critical to success - defense, national intelligence, civilian and international government, public safety and public service, energy, and maritime, broadcast and new media, healthcare, and enterprise.
+Every day, the company's employees serve customers around the world, in markets where trusted solutions are critical to success.